-Introducing The College/Career Readiness Certificate!
-This certificate is available to all students beginning with the class of 2021 though the Guidance/School Counseling program.
+Introducing The College/Career Readiness Practicum!
+This is available to all students beginning with the class of 2021 though the School Counseling program.
 Many of the elements are scheduled or are part of programs or classes in which all students participate.
 Taking advantage of the opportunities for My FRCS (Future Ready through College/Career Success) is up to you!

 Seniors!
 Get organized!! – Download your important college application documents on your Naviance account under Document Library.
-For additional information about Naviance, contact Mr. Elsner at firstname.lastname@example.org or Ms. LeBlanc at email@example.com.
+For additional information about Naviance, contact Mr. Elsner at email@example.com, Ms. LeBlanc at firstname.lastname@example.org. or Ms. Hilton at email@example.com.

 Naviance is a key element of our School Counseling Program.
 It is a leading, web-based college and career exploration system.
-Students will use and begin learning about the Naviance system in Advisory beginning in Grade 5 and will receive individual account information in Grade 8.
-Opportunities related to the Career and College Readiness Certificate will be presented in Grade 9 and 10 Advisory.
+Students will use and begin learning about the Naviance system in Advisory beginning in Middle School.
+Opportunities related to the Career and College Readiness Practicum will be presented in Grade 9 and 10 Advisory.
 By 11th and 12th grade, students will be required to use the system as part of Junior and Senior Advising class.
 More information about the Naviance system is available HERE.